Looking for more info?

 The Dining Room is a focal point of the property, with a seven-metre ceiling and two shaded pergolas.
 Khmer and Western cuisines feature the freshest seasonal ingredients.
 There’s also a walk-in wine and cheese cellar, along with a casual lounge area serving freshly baked cakes and local delicacies.
 Alfresco meals can be taken by the pool or gardens.

 The Khmer Village House is a rustic private venue within the Angkor Archaeological Park.
 This traditional wooden house built on stilts overlooks Srah Srang, an ancient Khmer royal bathing pool.
-Signature dishes include nom ben chok – delicious fresh noodles with chopped herbs, salad, and green curry, cooked over a charcoal clay stove by a local chef.
+Signature dishes include nom ben chok – delicious fresh noodles with chopped herbs, salad, and green curry, from the house’s organic garden and cooked over a charcoal clay stove by a local chef.
 Plus, exclusively for Amansara guests, the Village House serves breakfasts, lunches and candlelit dinners, and is also available for cooking classes.

-The rooftop terrace is a great seasonal venue for evening drinks and private dinners.
+The rooftop terrace garden is a great seasonal venue for sundowners, pre-dinner drinks and private dinners.

 The property is well-suited for a variety of clientele.